BruegelN/IGeL/README.md

 # IGeL

-My collection of handy commandline utils for geometry processing using the awesome [libigl tutorial](https://github.com/libigl/libigl).
+My collection of handy command line tools for geometry processing using the awesome [libigl tutorial](https://github.com/libigl/libigl).
 See also the [libigl
 tutorial](https://libigl.github.io/libigl/tutorial/).

 ## Run